-DHH Math I C/D
+DHH Directed Math I C/D

-Prerequisites: Completion of Algebra A/B with a C or

-better and recommendation of the teacher
+Prerequisites: Completion of Math I A/B with a C or better and recommendation of the teacher

-Algebra 1 C/D is a UC "B" approved course.
-It is the second year of a two-year sequence and satisfies the requirements of the California State Standards.
+DHH Math I C/D is the second year of a two-year sequence and satisfies the requirements of the California State Standards.
 Graphing, equations, ratios, symbol manipulation and problem solving threads are woven throughout the course.
-The second semester of the Algebra 1 course will be covered over the two semester Algebra 1 C/D course.
+The second semester of the DHH Math I course will be covered over the two semester Math I C/D course.

-Upon completion of the course the student should be successful at all skills discussed in Algebra 1B as well as the following:
+Upon completion of the course the student should be successful at all skills discussed in Math I C/Das well as the following: